kwertyops/byte-of-python/src/animation.md

 ## How do I find out if the user clicked the mouse?

-There are three `dudraw` methods for handling mouse interaction:
+Here are three `dudraw` methods for handling mouse interaction (see documentation for other options)
-- `dudraw.mouse_is_pressed()`
+- `dudraw.mouse_clicked()`
 - `dudraw.mouse_x()`
 - `dudraw.mouse_y()`

-The function `dudraw.mouse_is_pressed()` returns a boolean, `True` if the mouse is pressed at the moment when the function is called.
+The function `dudraw.mouse_clicked()` returns a boolean, `True` if there is an unprocessed mouse click.
 It is typically used within an animation loop.
 You can find out the position of the mouse (regardless of whether the mouse is pressed) by calling `dudraw.mouse_x()` and `dudraw.mouse_y()`.
 Each returns a `float` with the current position of the mouse.
 The position of the mouse is given relative to the scale that has been set.
 Here's a sample program showing mouse interaction.
-Each time the mouse is pressed, a small circle is drawn on the canvas at the current mouse position.
+Each time the mouse is clicked, a small circle is drawn on the canvas at the current mouse position.
 This program does not repeatedly clear the screen in the animation loop, so the circles drawn remain there as further circles are added.
-Finally, note that the call to `dudraw.mouse_is_pressed()` must occur within an animation loop, otherwise the user would be unlikely to be pressing the mouse at the exact moment that the one call to `dudraw.mouse_is_pressed()` is executing, and the mouse press will not be detected.

 <table>
 <tr><td>Code</td><td>Animation</td></tr>